 The work rookies do on such cases ranges from constructing skeleton arguments and tackling the first draft of documents to discrete research tasks.
 Pupils are free to go beyond the practice area they're 'sat' in, and our interviewees had experienced “everything from small immigration matters and pro bono to working as part of a huge team on a commercial case.”
 One revealed “it's not so much that responsibility increases over time as that you become more helpful to your supervisor, so you get to do more.”
 The formative experience doesn't include chances to spend time on your feet in court, but standard 9am to 6pm working days inevitably lengthen when supervisors' cases go to trial.

 All members of chambers vote to decide who's kept on.
 “There's a legend that the clerks have a chart on a blackboard rating us all,” sources laughed, before quickly dispelling the myth – “the only competition is with yourself.
 There's space for everybody if you're good enough.”
-In 2017 all four pupils made the grade.
+In 2018 two of the three pupils made the grade.

 “It may appear daunting, but I prefer it to worrying about a more vague system.”

-Astonishingly, Blackstone was only founded in 1985; this is not a set that stands by tradition.
+This is not a set that stands by tradition.
 “It hadn't occurred to me that barristers and clerks would address each other by anything but their first name,” a source chuckled.
-In place of afternoon tea members often go for a fish and chips lunch or after work drinks on Fridays (all our interviewees were adamant that visiting mini-pupils should come along too).
+In place of afternoon tea members often go for a fish and chips lunch or after-work drinks on Thursdays (all our interviewees were adamant that visiting mini-pupils should come along too).
 This social side “isn't enforced, but it's there for those who want to be involved,” a pupil told us.
 “The disadvantage of only working for your supervisor is not getting to meet other people, so it's nice to socialise with them outside work.”
-There's also an annual Christmas party and a summer soiree in Middle Temple Gardens.
+There's also an annual Christmas party and a summer soirée in Middle Temple Gardens.
 We've managed to wangle ourselves an invite a few times, so if you can too go along and enjoy the free booze and fancy nibbles.

 Money can't buy happiness, but since 2016 Blackstone pupils have been taking home £65,000 (£5,000 more than previously) and they seemed pretty cheerful.